lukelmiller/Programming-Paradigms/Assignment8/README.txt

 Programming Paradigms Assignment 8.
 Javascript functions idiosyncrasies practice with recursive calling in javascript.
+Deals with recursion and higher order functions with JavaScript.